Mitch Garver Player Props: Rangers vs. Red Sox

 - The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in MLB.

-- The Red Sox have the 20th-ranked team ERA among all league pitching staffs (4.39).
+- The Red Sox have the 19th-ranked team ERA among all MLB pitching staffs (4.41).

+- Red Sox pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

+- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
+He has a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.